Ada-Developers-Academy/daily-curriculum/topic_resources/rails/active-record.md

 It behaves like any other Ruby code, so we can chain methods together to create more complex queries.

 <pre>
-Student.where(class: "Fall 2015").order(birthday:  :desc)
+Student.where(cohort: "Fall 2015").order(birthday:  :desc)
 </pre>

-This finds all the records in our students table *where* class is "Fall 2015" and *orders* them by their birthdays, from youngest to newest (descending).
+This finds all the records in our students table *where* cohort is "Fall 2015" and *orders* them by their birthdays, from youngest to newest (descending).

 Using Multiple Primary Keys